maykar/plex_assistant/ver_one_update.md

 # Breaking Changes

-The automation, intent, intent script, and sensor are no longer required to be setup by the user.<br>The component handles all of it automatically and there is no need for a sensor anymore.<br>
+The automation, intent, intent script, and sensor are no longer required to be setup by the user.<br>The component handles all of it automatically and there is no need for a sensor anymore.<br><br>
-This means you need to remove those items from HA.<br>If you don't remove them it may cause issues and duplicate commands.<br>
+This means you need to remove those items from HA.<br>If you don't remove them it may cause issues and duplicate commands.<br><br>
 Configuration is now handled in the UI so the old config method is no longer needed as well.

 ### Remove these things if they exist: